GoogleCloudPlatform/getting-started-dotnet/aspnet/1-hello-world/README.md

 ## Tutorial
 See https://cloud.google.com/dotnet/getting-started/hello-world for instructions on how to build, run, and deploy this sample.

-## Client Libraries
-This application makes use of the [.NET Cloud Client Library].

 ## Contributing

 Contributions to this library are always welcome and highly encouraged.